Cannibal Holocaust: Development

-The Italian screenwriter Gianfranco Clerici wrote the script under the working title Green Inferno.
+The Italian screenwriter Gianfranco Clerici wrote the script under the working title I figli della luna (The Sons of the Moon).
 He had collaborated with Deodato in his previous films Ultimo mondo cannibale and The House on the Edge of the Park, the latter of which was filmed before Cannibal Holocaust but released afterward.
 The screenplay included multiple scenes that did not make the film's final cut, including a scene in which a group of Ya̧nomamö cuts off the leg of a Shamatari warrior and feeds him to piranhas in a river.
 This scene was to take place directly after Monroe's team rescues a smaller group of Ya̧nomamö from the Shamatari.
 Attempts were made to film this scene, but the underwater camera did not operate properly, and the piranha were difficult to control.
 As a result, Deodato abandoned his efforts, and still photographs taken during the scene's setup are its only known depiction.
 The originally scripted version of The Last Road to Hell, which was written to depict soldiers advancing upon an enemy position, also went unused, as Deodato instead decided to use stock footage of political executions for the segment in order to draw further parallels to the films of Jacopetti.
 The character names Mark Williams and Shanda Tommaso in Clerici's screenplay were also changed to Mark Tomaso and Faye Daniels, respectively, in the film.